 But women with large breasts, who struggle with back, shoulder, and neck pain (as well as other issues) know that this isn’t always the case.

-Fortunately, this is why the vast majority of providers will include a within the scope of breast reduction surgery.
-Below, we’ll take a closer look at what patients should expect when it comes to breast reduction surgery in general, as well as the effects of the included breast lift.
+Below, we’ll take a closer look at what breast reduction patients should expect when it comes to a breast reduction procedure in general, as well as the effects of the included breast lift.

 How Is Breast Reduction Surgery Performed?

-Also known as reduction mammoplasty, breast reduction surgery reduces the overall size and weight of your breasts while lifting and contouring the breasts for a pleasing appearance.
+Also known as reduction mammoplasty, breast reduction surgery reduces the overall size and weight of your breasts by targeting excess breast tissue while lifting and contouring the breasts for a pleasing appearance.

 Breast reduction surgery usually takes around two to three hours and is performed under general anesthesia.
-The procedure is outpatient, which means that patients are able to return home on the same day as their surgery.
+The breast reduction surgery is outpatient, which means that patients are able to return home on the same day as their surgery.
 Naturally, you will still need a trusted friend or relative to take you home after surgery.